For the first Christians, he was

 by Earl Doherty

-The 16 Supplementary volumes provide essential background support for the theory.
+The 16 Supplementary volumes provide the essential background support for the theory.

 From Christ to Jesus